juicedata/juicefs-csi-driver/docs/en/guide/cache-group-operator.md

           name: juicefs-cache-pvc
 ```

-### Specify Different Configurations for Different Nodes {#specify-different-configurations-for-different-nodes}
+### Specify different configurations for different nodes {#specify-different-configurations-for-different-nodes}

-Cache nodes may have heterogeneous configurations (e.g., different cache disk sizes).
+Cache nodes may have heterogeneous configurations (for example, different cache disk sizes).
 In this case, you can specify different configurations for different nodes using the `spec.worker.overwrite` field:

 ```yaml {17-29}
 apiVersion: juicefs.io/v1